ryanalhakim27/Yahoo-Fincancial-Statement-Scraper/docs/how to use.md

     <br>aali = YFinanceScrapper('AALI.JK) </code>
 </pre>
 There are 3 session of scrape.
-<br>Notes: Before you start to collect data, make sure you already defined your path location of your ChromeDriver in attribute path.
+<br><br>Notes: Before you start to collect data, make sure you already defined your path location of your ChromeDriver in attribute path.
 <h4>For example:</h4>
 <pre>
     <code>bca = YFinanceScrapper('BBCA.JK)